Drink on Antibiotics

 Before you drink alcohol while you are taking antibiotics, consult your doctor.
 The best option is to make an appointment with the same doctor that prescribed you this particular medicine.
 Ask if you are able to drink alcohol during treatment.
 If you can drink alcohol with your current antibiotic prescription, then follow up with a request for instructions and advice on how to take the medication before and after drinking.
 If you are unable to make an appointment with the same doctor, consult with another doctor.

-- 1If you are not able to consult with a doctor, then you should speak to a pharmacist.Your pharmacist will know the ingredients of the medication you are taking quite well.
+- 1Your pharmacist will know the ingredients of the medication you are taking quite well.
 They may be able to tell you whether or not the type of antibiotic that you are taking will interact with alcohol.
 Just keep in mind that pharmacists aren't doctors.
 Also remember that given an antibiotic in general, you should be aware of its potential side effects.
-Some of these can include but are not limited to nausea, sleepiness, dizziness, lightheadedness, and diarrhea.Advertisement
+Some of these can include but are not limited to nausea, sleepiness, dizziness, lightheadedness, and diarrhea.If you are not able to consult with a doctor, then you should speak to a pharmacist.Advertisement

-- 2Put another way, even if you can drink alcohol on your current antibiotics, you might not want to.This is because, if you're already experiencing unpleasant symptoms, drinking isn't going to make them any better.
-Worse, if you are planning to mix alcohol with antibiotics, sometimes the alcohol can actually make these side effects more severe.AdvertisementAdvertisement
+- 2This is because, if you're already experiencing unpleasant symptoms, drinking isn't going to make them any better.
+Worse, if you are planning to mix alcohol with antibiotics, sometimes the alcohol can actually make these side effects more severe.Put another way, even if you can drink alcohol on your current antibiotics, you might not want to.AdvertisementAdvertisement

 Check the Warning Label on Your Antibiotics